angelinemarcelle/C-FinalProject/README.md

 ## ENGG1340 Final Project - Group 9
 CARD CASINO 🃏💲
 ---
 Welcome to the Card Casino Game.
 We have 3 mini games for you to play.
-You can play alone, with a partner, and with 3 other players.
+You can play alone, with a partner, or with 3 other players.
 To start, every player will get $1000.
 Every game will have an initial wager that will be decided in every start of a game.
 Every player can get more money with every win they get by playing the games.